 Here is 6 suggestions for you to reduce PCB Assembly Cost with insurance high quality .

 1. Locate a reliable, professional, and “low-cost” PCB assembly manufacturer.

-Almost all PCB assembly services providers declare to provide cost-effective service, but not all offer what they claim.
+Almost all quick turn PCB assembly services providers declare to provide cost-effective service, but not all offer what they claim.
 First and foremost, you should be fully aware of your project’s requirements and budget; then conduct head-to-toe research on each assembler through the internet, magazines, or trade shows.
 A lot of time and effort is required, but it’s worth it in the long run.
 When researching PCB assembly manufacturers, make sure you cover the following aspects:

 Certificates: Certificates accurately ensure a PCB assembler’s manufacturing capabilities and management regulations they follow.
 Necessary certifications include ISO9001, RoHS, UL, etc. ISO9001 is a family of international quality-management standards and guidelines aiming to promote companies’ and organizations’ capabilities to meet and exceed the needs and expectations of customers by efficiently and effectively improving the quality of their products and services.
 Restriction of Hazardous Substances, or RoHS, is a series of restrictive laws regarding the application of six hazardous substances in the manufacture of electronic and electrical equipment.
 The UL listing service, applicable for printed-circuit boards (PCBs) and power supplies, requires manufacturers to rigorously test their products by conforming to correct procedures to minimize product hassles.

 Equipment: Up-to-date equipment contributes to high efficiency and high quality of assembly.
 With the development and increasing popularity of surface-mount technology (SMT), SMT placement equipment is closely associated with high-precision placing of components and high manufacturing speed.